-Property Investment In Leeds
+Property Investment Leeds

 With an economy worth £66.5bn per annum, Leeds is growing at a remarkable rate.
 The local government has indicated that over the last 10 years employment has been boosted by the city’s economic growth of circa 40%.
-The Leeds City Region is the UK’s biggest economy and population centre outside of the capital according to the local council.
+The Leeds City Region is the UK’s biggest economy and population centre outside the capital according to the local council.

 Leeds City Centre

 The city centre is the main area to consider when looking to invest in Leeds.
 Properties in this area benefit from high tenant demand as city centre living appeals to both students and young professionals.
 In addition, city centre properties usually generate strong yields and capital growth, as is shown in the property market data section above.

 Headingley has a reputation as an area with a large student population.
 As such, it attracts investors looking to capitalise on purchasing buy-to-let properties suited for student lets.
 This area has also become very popular with families and young professionals because it provides easy access to central Leeds and the rest of the UK via its excellent transport links.

 Found to the west of Leeds, these areas are dominated by terraced housing.
 House prices tend to be lower, so it can be quite a popular region with investors.
 If you are investing here, just bear in mind that certain parts of Beeston have ‘selective licensing’, which comes with a financial cost as well as having to meet certain standards with a rental property.

 Other areas of Leeds you might want to consider are Woodhouse, Burley, Hyde Park, Pudsey, Morley, Roundhay, Moortown, Alwoodley, Adel, Horsfort, Crossgates and Garforth.
 Each has its own pros and cons, so feel free to get in touch and ask us about them to learn more.